Netcentric/accesscontroltool/docs/Configuration.md

 Group memberships can be set on user entry or group entry or both.

 ### Configuration of Keys
-Each key entry in the `keys` section has the following properties
+Each key entry in the `keys` section stands for a key alias in the key store.
+The alias name is given by the section name.
+As aliases are converted to lower-case only lower-case characters should be used.
+Each key section has the following properties

 property | comment | required
 --- | --- | ---
 private | The encrypted PKCS#8 key in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-11).
 Non-encrypted keys are not supported for security reasons!
 The symmetrical encryption requires the privatePassword to be decrypted. | yes privatePassword | The password for decrypting the private key.
 The password itself must be encrypted with the AEM Crypto Support (i.e. encrypted with the AEM master key of the according instance).
-Therefore the value must start with `{`. | yes public | The public DER key in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-13). .
+Therefore the value must start with `{`.
+Once the key is added to the keystore this password is no longer relevant as there the private key is encrypted with the password of the AEM keystore itself. | yes public | The public DER key in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-13). .
 If both `certificate` and `public` are set `certificate` takes precedence. | no (either public or certificate needs to be set) certificate | The certificate in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-5.1).
 If both `certificate` and `public` are set `certificate` takes precedence. | no (either public or certificate needs to be set)

+It is recommended to store the values for `private`, `public` and `certificate` in the [YAML literal style](https://yaml.org/spec/1.2/spec.html#id2795688) for readability reasons.

+#### Creation of key pair
+The key pair can be created e.g. with `ssh-keygen -m PKCS8`.
+Afterwards the public key needs to be converted to the right format with `ssh-keygen -f <public-key>.pub -e -m PEM >pubkey.pem`.

 Usually keys are stage/environment-specific i.e. listed in run-mode specific yaml fragments.
-At least the privatePassword differs (due to the different Crypto Support master keys).
+At least the encrypted `privatePassword` normally differs (due to the different Crypto Support master keys).

 ## Configuration of ACEs